 The Council of the European Union (the "EU") formally adopted Council Directive (EU) 2022/2523 (the "Pillar Two Directive").
 The Pillar Two Directive was published in the Official Journal of the European Union on 22 December 2022.
-EU Member States need to implement the Pillar Two Directive in their national laws by 31 December 2023.
-On 24 October 2022, the Dutch legislator already published a draft legislative proposal for the implementation of Pillar Two and the Dutch legislator is preparing a final legislative proposal, which will be submitted to the Dutch parliament.
+EU Member States had to implement the Pillar Two Directive in their national laws by 31 December 2023.
+The Netherlands implemented the Pillar Two Directive in the Dutch Minimum Tax Act 2024 (Wet minimumbelasting 2024), which entered into force on 31 December 2023.

 The primary mechanism for implementation of Pillar Two will be an income inclusion rule (the "IIR") pursuant to which a top-up tax is payable by a parent entity of a group if one or more constituent members of the group have been undertaxed.
 In the situation that no IIR applies at the ultimate parent entity level, a lower level parent entity may be required to apply the IIR.
-A secondary fall back is provided by an undertaxed payment rule (the "UTPR") in case the IIR has not been applied.
+A secondary fall back is provided by an undertaxed payment rule (the

+"UTPR") in case the IIR has not been applied.
 The UTPR can be applied by (i) limiting or denying a deduction or (ii) making an adjustment in the form of an additional tax.
-In the draft legislative proposal of 24 October 2022 the Netherlands opted for option (ii) i.e. to make an adjustment in the form of an additional tax.
-In addition, and in line with the Pillar Two Directive, the draft legislative proposal of 24 October 2022 also includes a qualified domestic minimum top-up tax (the "QDMTT").
+In addition, and in line with the Pillar Two Directive, the Dutch Minimum Tax Act 2024 also includes a qualified domestic minimum top-up tax (the "QDMTT").
 A jurisdiction that incorporates the QDMTT becomes the first in line to levy any top-up tax from entities located in its jurisdiction.
 It must compute profits and calculate any top-up tax due in the same way as the Pillar Two rules.
 Without a QDMTT, another jurisdiction as determined by the Pillar Two rules would be entitled to levy the top-up tax.

 The implementation of Pillar Two could result in a higher tax burden for the Group which could have a negative effect on the Group's financial condition.
 As a result, the Group is closely monitoring the legislative and regulatory developments and is actively planning for implementation through the adaptation of its internal processes and systems on the short term.
+For additional information, see Note 8 to the 2023 Consolidated Financial Statements.